akaymaram/datamining/README.md

-For running, download the repo as a zipped folder, install required packages (including mlxtend and PyMuPDF (fitz) 1.18.9), and run "python3 main.py" from the project's root directory
+For running, download the repo, install required packages (including mlxtend and PyMuPDF (fitz) 1.18.9), and run "python3 main.py sample_input.pdf summary_length" from the project's root directory

 # text summarization